rubyforgood/human-essentials/docs/user_guide/bank/community_donation_sites.md

 ## Viewing Donation Site information

-Click on "View" which shows the donation site name, address, contact name, e-mail, phone number, storage location, quantity of items, variety of items	and lets you view the full details of each donation from the source section.
+Clicking on the "view" button beside a donation site will show detailed information for that site, including the donation site name, address, contact name, e-mail, phone number, storage location.
+It also shows a list of the donations for that site including the quantity of items and variety of items.
+You can drill down to see the full details of each donation by clicking "View donation details".

 ![Donation Sites Details](images/community/donation_sites/donation_sites_details.jpg)

 ## Editing Donation Site information

-Clicking on the "Edit" button lets you edit the donation sites's details where you can change the name, address, contact name, email and phone number.
+Clicking on the "Edit" button beside a donation site in the donation site list lets you edit the name, address, contact name, email and phone number.

 ![Edit Donation Site Details](images/community/donation_sites/edit_donation_site.jpg)